 Every one of our business internships offers learning opportunities that contribute towards your professional development, no matter what field you’re in.

-And, you can refine your experience to meet your specific professional goals by choosing from three different types of business internships:
+GVI internships focus on equipping you with new skills that directly support your professional goals.
+And you can refine your experience to meet your specific professional goals by choosing from two different types of business internships:

 And let’s not forget that you’ll get to do all of this while experiencing the sights and sounds of a destination abroad.
 GVI offers top-rated international business internships in countries in Africa, Asia and Latin America.